sahenshah/lyrebird-hl7-integration/README.md

 ---

  ## Smoke Test
--**Smoke Test Suite**
-- This test suite requires docker to be installed
-- The smoke tests validate the end-to-end HL7 flow with minimal setup checks.
-- Ensure other backend services have been killed

 From root, run:
 ```sh
 pytest -v tests/smoke_test/
 ```
+- This test suite requires docker to be installed
+- The smoke tests validate the end-to-end HL7 flow with minimal setup checks.
+- Ensure other backend services have been killed

 ---